batra-mlp-lab/WAY/README.md

 Additionally use these files to change the parameters of the model which are set to default values in `lingUnet/cfg.py`

 #### Evaluation
+For evalutation you can run `./lingUnet/run_scripts/eval.sh`
+The model which to run will have to be set in the eval.sh file and as well as the `BASEDIR`, `SAVEDIR`, `DATADIR` paths.
+The file will evaluate the val splits and

 #### Ablation Parameters